MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-custom-application.md

 1. In Power Virtual Agents, select **Manage** on the side navigation panel, and then go to the **Channels** tab.
 1. Select the **Mobile app** tile to open the configuration window.
-3. Copy the code under the **Web-based apps** section and provide it to your app developers to add to your web-based application.
+3. Copy the code under the **Web-based apps** section and provide it to your app developers to add to your web-based app.

 ![Add bot to web-based application](media/channel-web-based-application.png)